GarrickPinon/PennyBot/README.md

 # PennyBot
 PennyBot is a CLI-native finance assistant built around Hugging Face’s FinanceBench and FinDER.
 She combines benchmark analysis with conversational discovery, enabling users to explore datasets, decode financial signals, and stress-test pipelines with audit-grade precision.

-Yes — what you’ve scaffolded here *does* carry over the spirit of the “deep research leg” we worked through earlier.
-The mathematical side is the distilled theory (document splitting → embeddings → FAISS similarity → retrieval → augmented generation), and the codebook side is the translation into reproducible Python modules.
-That dual‑track structure is exactly what makes it read like a textbook *and* a developer’s manual at once.

-Here’s how I’d polish it into a **README.md** you can drop straight into GitHub — with a table of contents, emojis for readability, and consistent formatting:

 ---

 # 📘 RAG Agent: Mathematical Foundations & Codebook